 The comment period is now closed.
 The workgroup will review all submitted comments and work to finalize the documents for submission in a research/medical journal in early 2024.
+View the comments submitted in round 2.
 There will be sessions at upcoming scientific conferences sharing the revised criteria throughout 2024, including ADPD and AAIC 2024.
 Please contact Heather Snyder at firstname.lastname@example.org with questions.

 Note: The National Institutes of Health has asked the Alzheimer's Association to remove the NIA from the formal title of the revised diagnostic criteria.
 The NIA will continue to work with the criteria workgroup in collaboration as advisers.
 Read the NIA's comment.